OskyRosky/DataTerms/README.md

 Data Lake and Delta Lake are related but distinct concepts in data management, each serving different purposes and offering unique capabilities.
 Here’s a breakdown of their main differences:

 ### Concept and Functionality
-Data Lake:
+Data Lake

 A data lake is a centralized repository that allows you to store all your structured and unstructured data at any scale.
 You can store data as-is, without having to first structure it, and run different types of analytics—from dashboards and visualizations to big data processing, real-time analytics, and machine learning to guide better decisions.
 It focuses on storing vast amounts of data in its raw format.
 Users can later define the structure and refine the data when read for analysis.
-Delta Lake:
+Delta Lake

 Delta Lake is an open-source storage layer that brings reliability, quality, and performance to data lakes.
 It provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
 It is built on top of existing data lake technologies to improve data reliability and quality by ensuring data integrity through ACID transactions and automatic file management.

 ### Usage and Integration

-Data Lake:
+Data Lake

 Used primarily for massive data storage and performing diverse analytical processes directly on raw data using various big data tools.
 Commonly implemented using storage solutions like Amazon S3, Azure Data Lake Storage, Hadoop Distributed File System (HDFS), etc.